nakshatravidyarthi/ledgerly1/README.md

 - Under Destination select Lambda function > Choose from your Lambda functions > Select the function created in <a href="#lambda">Lambda</a> section.

 ## EC2

+AWS EC2 will be used for provisioning a virtual machine for running Docker containers of the application and various services.

 Go to Instances > Launch Instances.
 Create an EC2 instance with the following specs: